 There are a lot of options when it comes to onion storage.
 You can use pantyhose and mesh bags.
 You can buy onion storage containers, which are essentially just mesh bags in bin form.

 Pantyhose and mesh bags are ideal because they can hold onions without hassle while providing enough ventilation.
-Onions often come in these types of bags when buying from the grocery store!
+If you have an old pair of pantyhose, cut the legs and tie each whole onion apart.